-The El Paso County Sheriff's Office Cadet/Explorer Program is an exciting innovative opportunity where young people can learn about careers in Law Enforcement and Detentions.
+The El Paso County Sheriff's Office Cadet Program is an exciting innovative opportunity where young people can learn about careers in Law Enforcement and Detentions.

-The Cadet/Explorer Program is overseen by Lieutenant Bill Huffor and has a number of Cadet Advisors.
+The Cadet Program has a number of Cadet Advisors.
 All the cadet advisors are deputies with the Sheriff’s Office.

-Cadet/Explorers are volunteer members of the El Paso County Sheriff's Office.
-Applicants to the Sheriff’s Office Cadet Program should be fourteen and a half years old and have graduated the eighth grade.
+Cadets are volunteer members of the El Paso County Sheriff's Office.
+Applicants to the Sheriff’s Office Cadet Program should be fourteen years old, and have graduated the eighth grade.
 The most important criteria for acceptance into the program are maturity and a genuine interest in the law enforcement and detentions careers.
 Once accepted, Cadets are required to maintain a "C" average in school and be of good moral character.